ovy9086/react-native-broadcast/README.md

 # react-native-event-broadcast

-Simply broadcast stuff from React Native.
+Simply broadcast plain text messages from JS code to your native Android / iOS code.

+This package uses `NotificationCenter` on iOS and `LocalBroadcastManager` on Android.

 ## Installation